Abhishek182005/ENCRIPTIX_AbhishekSaxena/README.md

 # ENCRIPTIX_AbhishekSaxena
-It is the repository in which it has projects which contains all my projects which i have done in my 1st Internship at Encriptix
+It is the repository in which it contains all my projects which i have done in my 1st Internship at Encriptix

 # TASK 1